RiTUAL-UH/trending_NER/README.md

 ```

 ## Installation
+We have updated the code to work with Python 3.8, Pytorch 1.7, and CUDA 10.2.
 If you use conda, you can set up the environment as follows:

 ```bash
 conda create -n trending_NER python==3.8